FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/combining-utxos.md

 ## Max Outputs

 It's also important to note that depending on the chain configuration, you may be limited on the number of outputs you can have in a transaction.
-This amount can be queried via the [TxParameters](https://docs.fuel.network/docs/graphql/reference/objects/#txparameters) GQL query.
+This amount can be queried via the [TxParameters](https://docs.fuel.network/docs/graphql/reference/objects/#txparameters) GraphQL query.